utkarsh2299/da6401_assignment2/README.md

 4. **Hyperparameter Sensitivity**: Different fine-tuning strategies require different hyperparameter settings
 5. **Resource Efficiency**: Fine-tuning requires fewer computational resources for comparable or better performance

-## License
+## Note

-This project is licensed under the MIT License - see the LICENSE file for details.
+Work done for the course Introduction to Deep Learning.
+Please raise an issue if the code doesn't work propely for any case.